Nicki Minaj: Achievements

 Minaj is the first woman to have appeared on the Forbes "Hip Hop Cash Kings" list since its inception in 2007, having made four consecutive appearances between 2011 and 2014.
 In 2010, she became the first woman to appear on MTV's Annual Hottest MC List since its inception in 2007.
 The following year, she was ranked sixth on the Rolling Stone master ranking of the "Kings of Hip Hop", which is based on record sales and social media metrics.
 In 2019, she became the first female rapper to achieve 100 million certified units by the Recording Industry Association of America (RIAA), across her albums and songs.
-She has 11 million albums and 54.5 million digital singles units as a lead artist in the United States; making her the 35th highest-certified artist, 13th highest-certified female artist, and second-highest-certified female rapper, behind Cardi B (58 million), on RIAA's Top Artists (Digital Singles) ranking.
-All of Minaj's studio albums have been certified platinum or higher by the RIAA, making her the female rapper with the most platinum albums in the US (five).
+In the U.S, she has 11 million certified album units and 54.5 million certified digital singles as a lead artist.
+All of Minaj's studio albums have been certified platinum or higher by the RIAA, making her the female rapper with the second-most platinum albums in the US (five), behind Missy Elliott, with six.
 Her highest-certified album by the RIAA is Pink Friday: Roman Reloaded, at quadruple platinum.
 Three of her songs have been certified diamond or higher by the RIAA: "Super Bass" (twelve-times platinum), "Bang Bang" (with Jessie J and Ariana Grande), and "Starships".
-The first of these is the highest-certified song by a female rapper, and was just the second solo track by a female rapper to be certified diamond, in RIAA history.
 "Starships" made Minaj the first female rapper with multiple solo diamond-certified songs (two), and tied her with Cardi B for the most RIAA diamond-certified tracks among female rappers (three).

-Minaj is the most-subscribed female rapper on YouTube, with over 27.7 million subscribers.
 In 2021, the music video for "Anaconda" became the first female rap solo song to surpass one billion views on YouTube.
-In total, Minaj has nine music videos with over one billion views across all credits on YouTube, the most among female rappers, and the first to do so.
-She is the first female rapper to have two solo music videos with over one billion views.
+In total, Minaj has nine music videos with over one billion views across all credits on YouTube, and is the first female rapper to have two solo music videos with over 1 billion views on the platform.
 Two of those nine music videos have surpassed two billion views: "Bang Bang" (with Jessie J and Ariana Grande) and "Side to Side" (with Grande).
 Minaj was the fifth-most-streamed woman and most-streamed female rapper of the 2010s decade on Apple Music.
-She has five songs that have surpassed over one billion streams on Spotify.
-Pink Friday 2 earned the most single-day Spotify streams for a female hip-hop album.
 Minaj is the most-followed female rapper on Spotify, with over 34.1 million followers.
+In 2022, Minaj became the first rapper to reach 200 million followers on Instagram, and in 2024 was the most-followed rapper with over 227 million followers.
+She deactivated her Instagram account in October 2025.